 - PhD applicants are required to submit a personal statement.

-- MS/MSE. applicants are encouraged but not required to submit a personal statement.
+- MS/MSE applicants are required to submit a personal statement.

 The Graduate Admissions Office strictly enforces the following deadlines for issuing I-20’s.
 Therefore, it is imperative that international students submit their completed application and all other required materials at an early date.